5 Common Misconceptions about Treating Sprained Ankles

 #4 Elevating the Ankle to Reduce Inflammation

 But the real reason for elevation isn’t to prevent swelling but to reduce inflammation.
 The truth is that most of us don’t like hearing the word inflammation.
 We have been made to believe that it is bad.
+But is it true that inflammation is always harmful?
+The short answer is “no.” While chronic and low-level inflammation is partially responsible for some diseases, not all inflammation is harmful.

 The increased circulation of blood and nutrients to the injured area creates swelling and slight heat to protect and repair the damaged ligaments.
 This is what most of us refer to as inflammation.